rogpeppe/gohack/README.md

 The new Go module system is awesome.
 It ensures repeatable, deterministic builds of Go code.
-External module code is cached locally in a read-only directory, which is great for reproducibility, but if you're used to the global mutable namespace that is `$GOPATH`, there's an obvious question: what if I'm hacking on my program and I *want* to change one of those external modules?
+External module code is cached locally in a read-only directory, which is great for reproducibility.
+But if you're used to the global mutable namespace that is `$GOPATH`, there's an obvious question: what if I'm hacking on my program and I *want* to change one of those external modules?